unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 ======================

 * If you want to see the full guidelines for titles, see the :doc:`Title </fields/title>` page
-* For more information about where to find the title on an object, see `Where Can the Title Information be Found? <title-sources>`
+* For more information about where to find the title on an object, see :ref:`Where Can the Title Information be Found? <title-sources>`
-* For additional guidelines regarding basic titles, see `General Title Rules <title-fill>~
+* For additional guidelines regarding basic titles, see :ref:`General Title Rules <title-fill>`
-* For information about other kinds of titles and whether or not they should be used for an item, see `Special Titles <title-special>`
+* For information about other kinds of titles and whether or not they should be used for an item, see :ref:`Special Titles <title-special>`
-* To see additional examples, see `Other Examples <title-examples>`
+* To see additional examples, see :ref:`Other Examples <title-examples>`
-* For a glossary of title types, see the `Comments <title-comments>` section
+* For a glossary of title types, see the :ref:`Comments <title-comments>` section
-* For a list of useful links for titles, see the `Resources <title-resources>` section
+* For a list of useful links for titles, see the :ref:`Resources <title-resources>` section

 ====